 Multiple entries are accepted.

-If the film is released online, it is still qualified to enter the online competition.
+If the film is released online, it is still qualified to enter the seasonal competition.